Last Updated on

 What is Attestation?

 When you are moving abroad, for work, for education, or for any other purpose but on a more long-term basis, you would need to have your legal documents verified by different government organizations so that they can be used abroad.
 That is attestation, a verification and legalization process for your legal documents.
 Also, by having your documents stamped, the government officials know that the information you provided is correct.
-Without having the necessary documents attested, both by government agencies in your home country and in the one that you wish to visit (the UAE in this case), you cannot be granted a visa.
+Without having the necessary documents attested, both by government agencies in your home country and in the one that you wish to visit (Dubai in this case), you cannot be granted a visa.
 You must fully understand the attestation requirements and procedure or else you run the risk of not getting your documents attested, which in turn means your visa will get denied.

-Attestation Requirements for Nursing Jobs in the UAE
+Attestation Requirements for Nursing Jobs in Dubai

-- Personal Certificates: Irrespective of the purpose of your visit to the UAE, you need to have your personal documents like your birth certificate, marriage and/or divorce certificates, medical certificate, copies of your passport, etc. attested by the concerned authorities.
+- Personal Certificates: Irrespective of the purpose of your visit to Dubai, you need to have your personal documents like your birth certificate, marriage and/or divorce certificates, medical certificate, copies of your passport, etc. attested by the concerned authorities.
 These provide important yet basic details about you such as when and where you were born, your current address, the status of your health, your relationships or family life etc.

-- Educational Certificates: Again, no matter what you wish to do in the UAE, your academic certificates such as High School Certificate, Senior Secondary School Leaving certificate, diploma or degree certificates, etc. are very important and need to be stamped.
+- Educational Certificates: Again, no matter what you wish to do in Dubai, your academic certificates such as High School Certificate, Senior Secondary School Leaving certificate, diploma or degree certificates, etc. are very important and need to be stamped.
 These not only provide information pertaining to your educational background but are also key in cross-checking any information provided in the visa application or in other documents.

 - Nursing Degree/Certificate: A nursing certificate or degree states that you have completed a certain number of years in a nursing program and have acquired all the necessary skills required to be a nurse.
 In other words, the certificate states that you have completed a specific program and are now eligible to either join a higher program or to begin working as a nurse.